 When a row is selected, the selection will remain inside the grid, even if the grid gets sorted or filtered.
-Notice that when the grid loads a selected row (eg select first row, scroll down so the first block is removed form cache, then scroll back up again) the row is not highlighted until the row is loaded from the server.
-This is because the grid is waiting to see what the id is of the row to be loaded.
+Notice that when the grid loads a selected row (e.g. select first row, scroll down so the first block is removed from cache, then scroll back up again) the row is not highlighted until the row is loaded from the server.
+This is because the grid is waiting to see what the ID is of the row to be loaded.

 maxBlocksInCachedoesn't cover the range.
 In this case multiple selections will not be allowed.